holdings420/Preservingbiologicalmass/README.md

 - Add Sugar and Citric Acid

 ## Translating Freeze Dry + Fruit Recipe to Reverse Osmosis Method
 Water released refers to the amount of water released through reverse osmosis.
+The efficiency of reverse osmosis defines the amount of freeze dried fruit to add.

 - Fruit (1)
 - Sugar (1.4-1.7)